Skip to content

 Sometimes when implementing new functionality it can be a bit unclear whether it is necessary to create a new resource versus to add a new property or block to an existing resource.

-To get a bit of insight in how a decision can be made, this are some rules of thumb to decide.
+To get a bit of insight in how a decision can be made, these are some rules of thumb to decide.
 In case it is unclear, please contact one of the HashiCorp Maintainers.

 Inline#